prgueza/vuex-cache/README.md

 ## Default global settings

 By default, the plugin is configured to cache only 'get' requests for every request that uses the axios instance.
-It stores the response for 60 seconds and has the garbage colector set to true so the store will clean itself up after a response is outdated.
+It stores the response for 60 seconds and has the garbage collector set to true so the store will clean itself up after a response is outdated.

 ## Using custom global settings